EN DE

 Warranty Status

-PCV valve extended warranty 15 years or 150,000 miles
+PCV valve cover extended warranty 15 years / 240,000 km from first registration

 This report is for informational purposes only and does not constitute professional advice.
 Estimates may be inaccurate.
 Always have a qualified specialist inspect the vehicle before purchase.
 We accept no liability for decisions made based on this information.